Tiger Woods has surgery in Los Angeles as police investigate crash

 Golf Digest reported Woods had been shooting a TV show segment in which he was giving on-course instruction to the three celebrities and was due to resume filming on Tuesday.

 Woods held the top spot in golf's world rankings for a record total of 683 weeks, winning 14 major championship titles from 1997 to 2008.
-His 15 major titles stand second only to the record 18 won by Jack Nicklaus. – Reuters
+His 15 major titles stand second only to the record 18 won by Jack Nicklaus.
+(Reporting by Dan Whitcomb; Editing by Peter Rutherford )